 - Any resident of California who is a Native American or lineal descendant and whose total annual income does not exceed $12,490 for the head of household plus $4,420 for every additional member of the family living in the same household.

 Certification from the Bureau of Indian Affairs or any proof of being on a tribal registry is required for a free license to be issued to Native Americans or lineal descendants.
 Also, verification of income is required every year.

 What Are The Requirements?

 You need to provide an acceptable form of ID where your age can also be proven.
-That’s besides having to prove whether you are a resident or not, or if you’re entitled to a free or discounted license fees.
-That’s if you’re planning to avail them.
+That’s besides having to prove whether you are a resident or not, or if you’re entitled to a free or discounted license fee.
+That’s if you’re planning to use them.
 Otherwise, a valid ID would suffice.

 - The California Department of Fish and Wildlife or the CDFW’s offices like branches and regional counters does not accept cash payments.
 Only checks, debit, and credit cards (either Visa or Mastercard) are accepted.

 - The reduced fee sport fishing license for recovering service member and low-income seniors are only available at CDFW License Sales Offices.

 - The reduced fee sport fishing license for low-income California senior residents is only applicable to those whose total monthly income does not exceed $931.72 for single persons or $1,564.14 combined income for married persons.

 - Income verification from the Social Security office is required every year for the reduced fee sport fishing license for low-income senior residents.

 Fines for Fishing Without A License In CA